Roddy MacDonald (pipe major)

-Roderick 'Roddy' (R.S.)
-MacDonald (born 1956) is a pipe major, living in Brisbane, Australia, and a composer of tunes for the bagpipes.
+Roderick S. MacDonald (born 1956) is a pipe major, living in Brisbane, Australia, and a composer of tunes for the bagpipes.

 MacDonald hails from the Scottish town of Inverness.
 His father is the renowned player, judge and composer of music, William MacDonald (of Gaelic-speaking Benbecula) and his grandfather, Donald MacDonald, was the pipe major of the 1st Battalion the Highland Light Infantry.

 He was originally taught by John Hunter, tutor with the Inverness Boys Brigade Pipe Band, an ex-Cameron Highlander and veteran of the Somme.
 He was also influenced by George Gershwin through his school's music teacher.
 He later played with the Inverness British Legion, Invergordon Distillery and British Caledonian Airways pipe bands.
 He also played for many years with the Balmoral Highlanders showband in London and toured extensively with them under the direction of his lifelong friend and pipe major, Willie Cochrane.
 In 1978, UK Top 20 single Scotch Machine by Voyage featured MacDonald's piping.

 MacDonald's compositions have featured in over fifty recordings to date, including those of The Vale of Atholl Pipe Band, the Black Watch, The 78th Fraser Highlanders Pipe Band, The Royal Scots Dragoon Guards, The Scots Guards, Simon Fraser University Pipe Band, Shooglenifty, The Tannahill Weavers, MacUmba, Ceolbeg, Slainte Mhath, Martyn Bennett, Gordon Duncan, The Finlay MacDonald Band, the Coldstream Guards and the Red Hot Chilli Pipers.
 In 1986 he published the Clanranald Collection of bagpipe music and in 2003 released his debut album Good Drying which has received a considerable number of rave reviews in the international music press.